What is Antiphony?

 What’s intentionally not in the open core

 Section titled “What’s intentionally not in the open core”The core stops at the infrastructure boundary.
-Anything that’s a product or UX decision rather than shared plumbing — how an app distributes an embed, whether it offers telephony, how it handles teams or billing, which sign-in methods it accepts before someone can reply — belongs to the app, not the core.
-The core stays unopinionated so different apps can make those calls differently.
+Anything that’s a product, UX, or identity decision rather than shared plumbing — accounts, profiles, sign-in, how an app distributes an embed, whether it offers telephony, how it handles teams or billing — belongs to the calling application, not the core.
+The core stays unopinionated about those choices, so different apps can make them differently, while still giving every app the same opinionated call-and-response model underneath (the post/reply shape, reply gating, the audio embed).
+Antiphony holds no actor or profile record: author identity travels with the portable post as opaque authorId / authorDid facets that the calling app asserts per request — the presentation (name, avatar, handle) is the app’s to join back on.
+See service auth.

 The protocol has no “organization” primitive, either: grouping people into teams is product machinery an app layers on top.
 The core treats any orgId it sees as an opaque scoping key, nothing more.
-The tenancy boundary the core does enforce is the origin app (originAppId) — see multi-tenancy.
+The tenancy boundary the core does enforce is the origin app (originAppId), derived from the calling app’s own credential — see multi-tenancy.

 Who is this for?